 Please continue to read if you want to understand the potential risk and how it might change.

-What is Artificial Intelligence in the Field of Art?
+How is Artificial Intelligence used in the Art Field?

 Generate New Work based on Human Inputs